Tanzania Football Federation: Academy

 In January 2008, the Tanzania Football Federation in partnership with Peter Johnson created the Tanzania Soccer Academy (TSA), a national academy to develop football and provide full education scholarships to players.

 National stadium

-The National Main Stadium is a multi-purpose stadium in Dar es Salaam, Tanzania.
+The Benjamin Mkapa Stadium is a multi-purpose stadium in Dar es Salaam, Tanzania.
 It opened in 2007 and was built adjacent to Uhuru Stadium, the former national stadium.
 It hosts major football matches such as the Tanzanian Premier League and home matches of the Tanzania national football team.